Custom IMAP

 Section titled “Cache path”Herald stores a SQLite cache path in config:

-cache: database_path: "herald/cached/conf.db"If the path is missing, Herald creates a per-config cache path and writes it back to the YAML file.
-This prevents different account configs from sharing one working-directory database.
+cache: database_path: "~/.herald/cached/conf.db"If the path is missing, Herald creates a per-config absolute cache path under ~/.herald/cached/ and writes it back to the YAML file.
+This prevents different account configs from sharing one database and keeps the cache usable no matter which directory Herald starts from.

 Sync behavior